shukla2alok/Reinforcement-Learning-Route-Optimization/README.md

    - Displays all paths (gray), explored paths (red), and the optimal path (blue).
    - Saves the map as `optimal_and_explored_paths_map.html`.

-(Add **images/screenshots** of:
-1. The map showing routes.
-2. Training logs or console outputs.)

----

 ### **2. route_optimization_v2.py**
 #### Overview:
 - A refined implementation of RL for route optimization.